 - SEO: Optimizing the site (backend and front-end) for search engines to help visitors find the site in Google, Yahoo and other search engines.

-What about PHP, CSS and HTML and Other Tech Coding?
+What about PHP, CSS, HTML, and Other Tech Code?

 WordPress is built with the open-source scripting language known as PHP.
 PHP code is server-side, which means it’s processed by a PHP module installed on the server.
 Your hosting provider controls what version of PHP is installed on the server, which is why it’s so important to use a good host.
 (Your web dev should help with that too!)